Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems

 The input samples are changed to be combined by the samples at the 7 different SNR levels.
 Since the smaller the SNR, the worse the channel estimation, the estimation performance of the whole network can be improved by increasing the proportion of the dataset with small SNRs.
-To further enhance the influence of mixture, the dataset of small SNRs that occur more often in practical and may lead to worse estimation accuracy are given a larger proportion.
-Therefore, the proportion of 2:2:2:1:1:1:1 is allocated to the SNRs of 0, 5, 10, 15, 20, 25 and 30 dB to generate a new input dataset.
-Table \ref{multiSNR} compares the NMSE of the multi-SNRs model to estimate the channels under all 7 SNR levels with that of the single-SNR model, which is trained under SNR of 10 dB.
-The pilot length is 16 and 32 in the indoor and outdoor scenarios, respectively.